slotThe/slotThe.github.io/posts/2022-05-25-calling-emacs-from-xmonad.md

 git version of XMonad [installed](https://xmonad.org/INSTALL.html).[^5]

-I'd like to use this opportunity to both showcase the module—how and why one would use it—as well as talk a little bit about some implementation details.
+I'd like to use this opportunity to both showcase the module—how and why one would use it—and talk a little bit about its only redeeming implementation detail.

 <!--more-->